maneeshacvr/github-slideshow/_posts/0000-01-02-maneeshacvr.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"float like a butterfly,sring like a bee"- mahammad ali Use the left arrow to go back!
+"float like a butterfly,sring like"- mahammad ali
+Use the left arrow to go back!